MenkeTechnologies/zpwr/README.md

 - zsh keybindings to fzf search file contents and syntax highlighted, numbered file preview
 - zsh keybindings to fzf search of most recent files opened in vim with syntax highlighted, numbered preview pane
 - zsh keybindings to fzf search of network process with lsof return PIDs
+- fzf searching of all git directories on computer
+- fzf searching of all dirty git directories on computer
 - zsh completion for z command bases on .z database
 - keybindings to save to mysql learning database and to search from it
 - keybinding formats newlines and spaces before saving to mysql learning database
 - oh my zsh plugins loading based on OS
 - tmux keybindings based on OS
 - custom banner commands when new shell is launched
+- custom ZPWR banner when `getrc` and `zpwr banner` run
 - zle sed subs on current command line
 - vim text objects on command line
-- software updater scripts on 24 hour loop
+- software updater script, `source autoUpdater.h`,  on 24 hour loop
 - colorized side diffs on zsh keybinding before git push
 - zsh keybindings to git add, commit and push with commit message from current command line
 - git blacklisted directories
 - zle quote swappers
 - zsh, tmux and vim keybindings to copy to clipboard
 - getrc shell function to pull down latest code changes from this repo
-- shell function named c that is wrapper around bat that works with text, jars, tgz, rpm, deb and zips
+- shell function, c, that is wrapper around bat that works with text, jars, tgz, rpm, deb and zips
+- shell function, c, uses same shell code to generate output that default FZF preview pane does
+- shell function, c, auto runs sudo when file is not readable
 - 100+ bash, perl, zsh and python scripts
 - clearList function that run clear and ls and show stats for commands, files, aliases, functions etc
 - color coded, tag grouped clearList zsh completion